dyllandry/logseq/pages/game math in opengl.md

 	- Camera
 		-
 		  2. Camera direction
 			- Why `glm::normalize(cameraPos - cameraTarget)`?
 That gives a direction from the target to the camera.
-The tutorial says that because opengl makes the z axis towards
+The tutorial says that because opengl makes the z